rokob/rokob.github.com/_posts/2014-05-03-something-new.md

 the different technology stacks: web, iOS, and Android, are incredibly talented.
 I was thoroughly pleased with the fact that I got to work along side them.
 So I just want to be clear that I didn't leave because I was pissed off at my team or my manager, or anything petty like that.
-The reasons I left are in no particular order are:
+The reasons I left, in no particular order, are:

 + Company Direction
 + Boredom